crashoverride777/swifty-ads/README.md

 Than go to Targets-BuildSettings and search for "bridging".
 Double click on "Objective C Bridging Header" and enter the name of the header file followed by .h, for example HeaderTV.h

+# Pre-setup custom ads

-- Step 3: If you will use custom ads and your app/game is only in landscape mode add this code in your AppDelegate.
+If you will use custom ads and your app/game is only in landscape mode add this code in your AppDelegate.
 The SKProductViewController now used for iOS only supports portrait and will crash if this is not on included for landscape only apps.

 ```swift
 func application(application: UIApplication, supportedInterfaceOrientationsForWindow window: UIWindow?) -> UIInterfaceOrientationMask {